niveditha26/Chronic-Kidney-Disease-Prediction/README.md

 Prediction of Chronic Kidney Disease using the dataset https://archive.ics.uci.edu/ml/datasets/chronic_kidney_disease#

-This data set has a lot of missing values, for filling in those values you can do 2 things
+This data set has a lot of missing values, for filling in those values we can do 3 things

 1. Take the mean of the values and replace the missing porting with the mean.